Essential graded algebra over polynomial rings with real exponents: Socles and cogenerators

+\begin{example} In the setting of Example~\ref{e:intro-soc}, the corresponding local socle computation first takes the quotient-restriction modulo~$\tau$, as in Example~\ref{e:nadir-x}, and then takes the closed socle to get $\soco(\cmt)$.
+The local socle along~$\tau$ is naturally isomorphic to the global socle along~$\tau$ in this case.
+(This passage from global to local is general, by Proposition~\ref{p:local-vs-global}: global cogenerators yield local cogenerators.)
+For a situation where the local and global socles do not agree, take $\tau$ to be the positive $y$-axis in Example~\ref{e:global-support}, so the global socle along~$\tau$ vanishes while the local socle along~$\tau$ is nonzero, as noted already in Remark~\ref{r:soc-vs-supp}. \end{example}

-\begin{example} The boundary $\delta\cM$ in Example~\ref{e:boundary-module} explains the nadirs in Example~\ref{e:trouble-soc}.
-The other $\fro$-modules in Example~\ref{e:boundary-module}, which have solid points in their upper-right corners, do not yield socle elements of~$\delta\cM$ because the $\RR^2_+$-component can be moved up without annihilation.
-That is not a universal statement, though: it only holds in this example because all of the closed socles of~$\cM$ (Definition~\ref{d:socct}) vanish. \end{example}
+\begin{example} The closure $\delta\cM$ in Example~\ref{e:closure-module} explains the nadirs in Example~\ref{e:trouble-soc}.
+The other $\fro$-modules in Example~\ref{e:closure-module}, which have solid dots in their upper-right corners, do not yield socle elements of~$\delta\cM$ because the $\RR^2_+$-component can be moved up without annihilation.
+That is not a universal statement, though: it only holds in this example because all of the closed socles of~$\cM$ (Definition~\ref{d:socct}) vanish.
+If~one of the points along the antidiagonal upper boundary of the triangle were added to the triangular interval, then the $\fro$-module at that upper boundary point would have a solid dot in Example~\ref{e:closure-module}, and that dot would represent a closed socle element of~$\cM$. \end{example}